-After living in the largest city of Turkey for almost 4 months, I thought it’s time to share the most practical Istanbul tips and tricks that will help you plan your vacation and make the most of your trip.
+After living in the largest city of Turkey for almost a year, I thought it’s time to share the most practical Istanbul tips and tricks that will help you plan your vacation and make the most of your trip.

 Istanbul is that destination where you need to come prepared.
 Plan in advance not only where to stay, what to see and eat.
 With Istanbul, you have to book in advance tours you like, know ahead of time where to go and areas to avoid, learn about the famous scams and activities.
 Leaving everything for the last day will cost you a waste of time.

 So, these travel tips for visiting Istanbul are meant to answer a lot of questions and help make your Istanbul trip more enjoyable.
 If you fancy a read about some interesting facts about Turkish culture, check them out in my other post.

 This post contains affiliate links.
 It means that at no extra cost to you, we may earn a commission if you purchase or book anything.

 1. What is Istanbul Like?